huddle-up/handbook/docs/host/configuration.md

 ### Identity provider

 _HuddleUp_ supports any service that supports [OpenID Connect](https://openid.net/connect/) (OIDC).
 A commonly used provider is [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect).
-If you want more control, you can use a service like [Auth0](https://auth0.com/authentication) which offers a generous offer, which should be enough for the expected user count of a _HuddleUp_ installation.
+If you want more control, you can use a service like [Auth0](https://auth0.com/authentication) which provides a free offer that should be enough for the expected user count of a _HuddleUp_ installation.

 ## Translations